EtonDigital/EDBlogBundle/README.md

     $ php app/console as:du --env=prod
     $ php app/console doc:sc:update --force

 Before you can access Blog administration area you should promote a Blog Administartor.
-In order to that you should assign two roles to your future blog administrator user ``ROLE_BLOG_USER`` and ``ROLE_BLOG_ADMIN``.
+In order to do that you should assign two roles to your future blog administrator user ``ROLE_BLOG_USER`` and ``ROLE_BLOG_ADMIN``.
 You can do it easily by modifying your registration action or by running following code from the console:

     $ php app/console fos:user:promote